top of page

 The body's immune system may be causing harm: In NORSE and FIRES, the body’s own immune response may be attacking or inflaming the brain, triggering the seizures, resulting in aggressive and treatment resistant seizures.
 Treatments must address the root cause of the seizures, but this is still unknown, although growing evidence suggests immune dysregulation and neuroinflammation play a major role.
 This is why a complex combination of anti-seizure medications and immunotherapies are usually used as part of the treatment.

 NORSE and FIRES can cause severe and permanent brain damage due to the combination of uncontrolled, prolonged seizures and the body’s intense inflammatory response.
 It is a neurological emergency.
 Early recognition, and specialist treatment are essential to try to protect the brain and improve outcomes.
-Brain damage from NORSE and FIRES can happen due to several key factors:
+Brain damage from NORSE and FIRES can happen due to a number of factors, including:

 Prolonged Seizures: When seizures last longer than 30 minutes without stopping, they can cause permanent damage to brain cells (neurons).
 These neurons are extremely sensitive and cannot handle long periods of intense electrical activity.
 The longer the seizures continue, the more damage they cause - leading to problems with memory, thinking, and movement.
 Prolonged seizures also become harder to control as time goes on.